eduardozulian/website/README.md

 This repo and the site codefordayton.org uses Twitter Bootstrap and started from their [Carousel jumbotron](http://twitter.github.com/bootstrap/examples/carousel.html) template.

 #Issues, Questions, Wana Help?
 We take Pull Requests!
 See http://codefordayton.org for getting involved, and http://codeforamerica.org if outside Dayton, Ohio.
 Use github's issues if you see a problem or have a feature request.
-You can contact the maintainer Bret Fisher at dave@fogmine.com or @davecaraway.
+You can contact the maintainer Dave Caraway at dave@fogmine.com or @davecaraway.